-In a nutshell, linguistics is the study of the structure and use of human language, and of the implications of this structure and use for our understanding of human cognition.
+In a nutshell, linguistics is the study of the structure and use of human language, of the implications of this structure and use for our understanding of human cognition, and of the interaction between human language and human culture and society.
 Within linguistics, my research focus is phonology, the study of sound-structure systems in language.
 Work in phonology over the last few decades strongly supports a model of the phonological grammar in which the sound patterns of each individual language are enforced by a set of violable constraints that can be prioritized differently in different languages.

 What, then, are these constraints like?
 My research program is organized around the following key questions: